Rakeshwaranjaneyulu/stock-market-analysis-powerbi/README.md

 ---

 ## 🙌 Credits
-Created by Rakesh Waranjaneyulu using real-time stock data.
+Created by Rakeshwaranjaneyulu Chitrala using real-time stock data.